 South Texas College maintains an open admissions policy.
 Applicants must submit official high school transcripts or GED documentation and complete math, reading, and writing placement tests before enrolling in classes.
 Candidates with sufficient ACT or SAT scores may waive placement tests.
 Distance learners are encouraged to develop a personalized learning plan with help from the college’s advising department.

-South Texas College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+South Texas College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 4. Florida State College at Jacksonville